Read Our Review

 - Material – How heavy is it to move.
 Weather proof?

 - Flexibility and portability – Is it easy to take with you?
 Is it a folding dog car ramp, is it a telescopic type of design or does it fold ‘accordian’ style?
 It has to be easy to use and easy to transport.

 - Safety features – non-slip in all weathers?
 Does it have reflective strips for ease of use at night?

 - Design and style – If you are using it 24/7 indoors, how does it look?
 Colour, material, nice to look at.
 Essentially, it becomes part of your furniture.
 Easy to clean?

-Now that you have got your dog into the car safely, you should also think about make sure they are nice and secure for the ride.
+Now that you have got your dog into the car safely, you should also think about making sure they are nice and secure for the ride.
 Take a look at some of the best dog car harnesses, dog car seats, and car-suited dog crates that are out there.